-DIG-1110: Survey of Animation and Game Technology
+DIG-1110 Survey of Animation and Game Technology (3 hours)

 Animation majors and students of art enjoy an introduction to the field of animation and game technologies.
 We will discover the notable people and companies that created these industries, their current practices, productions and websites.
 Emerging technologies, gender roles and future trends will be applied to other subjects and industries, such as education, science, engineering, architecture, training, social services, legal, medical and history.
-Prerequisite ART-1100.

-DIG-1120: Cartooning
+DIG-1120 Cartooning (3 hours)

 Animation majors and students of art enjoy drawing their own cartoon characters while learning about the history, styles and symbolism of their designs, including ancient hieroglyphs, Mayan carvings, religious icons, war propaganda, racial discrimination and gender stereotyping.
-Prerequisite: DIG-1110.

-DIG-1130 Geometry for Animation
+DIG-1130 Geometry for Animation (3 hours)

 Animation majors and students of art learn and apply the mathematics and geometry of music to the construction of buildings, environments, characters and their motions.
-Prerequisite DIG-1140.

-DIG-1140: Characterization
+DIG-1140 Characterization (3 hours)

 Animation majors and students of art further develop life-drawing skills while adapting them for use in animation.
 This is accomplished with gesture drawings, action poses, turnarounds and traditional character model sheets.
-Prerequisite DIG-1120.